0xricoard/Tripay-Paymenter/README.md

 # Tripay-Paymenter
-Tripay payment gateway integration with Paymenter
+Tripay payment gateway integration with Paymenter.

 This extension enables integration with https://tripay.co.id/ Only works with Indonesian Currency (IDR)

 # Configuration